 ASD is incurable but there are treatments available to alleviate the symptoms.
 These treatments are generally used for focus, energy levels, depressive states, and/or seizures.

 Early Intervention Services have been shown to greatly improve the development of a child.
-These services can help children with social interactions and behaviours.
-It can also improve their daily life by encouraging good behaviour and discouraging bad behaviour.
+These services can help children with social interactions and behaviors.
+It can also improve their daily life by encouraging good behavior and discouraging bad behavior.
 Speech therapy, occupational therapy are also common in child development.
 All of these therapies help treat developmental delays.

 Using Cannabidiol to Treating Autism Spectrum Disorder